 Entertainment is never more than a moment away.
 Catch world-class performances by the Pacific Northwest Ballet, Seattle Symphony, Seattle Repertory Theater, or any of the dozens of theater, dance, and music venues in the city.

 The Capitol Hill neighborhood adjacent to campus is home to a thriving fringe theater scene.
-In less than five minutes you can walk from campus to Balagan Theatre, Theater Schmeater, ReAct, and the Annex Theatre.
+In less than five minutes you can walk from campus to several local theaters.

 Are you a movie buff?
 Seattle is home to over 90 movie screens showing everything from summer blockbusters to independent films.
 Catch the Seattle International Film Festival, which brings more than 250 films from 50 countries to the city each spring and is the largest film festival in North America.

-Seattle is the birthplace of modern coffee culture, from Starbucks to neighborhood hangouts like Caffe Vita or Bauhaus Coffee and Books.
+Seattle is the birthplace of modern coffee culture, from Starbucks to neighborhood hangouts like Caffè Vita or Boon Boona Coffee.
 Each café has its own flavor: quiet and contemplative to loud and alternative.
 With more bookstores per capita, and coffee in or near each one, Seattle is a great place to while away an afternoon reading and people watching.